dm5tt/MeshtasticNode_BQ25185/README.md

 Still far away from the Wisblock.
 But who cares?
 During the day you will have a positive power budget so the entire devices runs on solar energy and recharges its battery.

-I didn't make any measurements yet with active data (LoRa peaks the transmission up to 170mA for a few ms) but 2-3 nights without charging should be no problem with a 1000mA battery.
-But this heavily depends on the duty cycle and the ISM limits.

 *It's not really that cheap either!*

 Yep.
 It's expensive if you build only 1 device.
 But the costs dramatically drop if think of building 5-10 of them as you can mass order everything (PCBs, Components from LCSC and so own).